-Ice Age Herefordshire, curated by Herefordshire Museum Service from April 4 – June 20 at Hereford Museum & Art Gallery.
+Ice Age Herefordshire, curated by Herefordshire Museum Service will be at Hereford Museum & Art Gallery until 31 October 2020.

 Can you imagine mammoths roaming Herefordshire?
 Or a landscape on the edge of a massive ice sheet?
 How long did the Ice Age last and did people live here?
 Come and find the answers, discover the stories about King Arthur’s Cave and meet a life size mammoth model.
 Plenty for the family to explore including a child friendly science lab, making a cave painting, dressing up as wolf or reindeer, and helping to create a baby woolly mammoth!